krohling/ArduinoWebsocketClient/README.md

 ## Examples

-There are two examples included with this library.
-The first, EchoExample will connect to echo.websocket.org, which hosts a service that simply echos any messages that you send it via Websocket.
+There example included with this library, EchoExample, will connect to echo.websocket.org, which hosts a service that simply echos any messages that you send it via Websocket.
 This example sends the message "Hello World!".
 If the example runs correctly, the Arduino will receive this same message back over the Websocket and print it via Serial.println.
-The second example does the exact same thing, but is modified to work with the [WiFly Client library](https://github.com/sparkfun/WiFly-Shield).
-For this example to compile correctly you must open WebsocketClient.h and follow instructions to uncomment the specified compiler directive.
-If your Arduino uses an Ethernet shield don't bother with the WiFly example.